FaroqueAbdullah/FaroqueAbdullah/README.md

 # Hi there 👋 I am Faroque Abdullah

-## I'm a Stack Software Developer.
+## I'm a Full Stack Software Developer.

 ### About
 - 🔭 I’m currently working on ...
 Next js